 There are a number of different ways to perform bunion surgery.
 The best procedure for one person is not necessarily the best for another.
-Some procedures allow you to walk much sooner meaning you may not have to use crutches.
-Depending on your foot type the procedure can have a greater risk for return of the bunion deformity.
-Other procedures may require you to be on crutches for a few weeks – but may offer a better long-term result.
+Some procedures allow you to walk much sooner meaning you may not have to use crutches for as long, and some require longer non weightbearing.
+Depending on your foot type and symptoms, a specific procedure may be warranted over another.

 Types of bunion surgery:

 For a head procedure, the bone is cut and the head of the metatarsal moved over to correct the bunion.
 Various types of bone cuts can be performed depending on the necessary correction.
 Head procedures are usually indicated for a mild to moderate bunion, or for patients who do not feel they can be non-weight bearing for any length of time.

 Head Procedure Bunionectomy – bone is cut just behind the joint and moved over.

 Base procedures are performed around the base of the 1st metatarsal.
 They include cutting a wedge out of the bone (base wedge), making a semi-circular cut and rotating the bone (crescentic osteotomy) and fusion of joint behind great toe joint (Lapidus bunionectomy).
 Base procedures are usually indicated for a moderate to severe bunion or if there is hypermobility noted.

 Lapidus bunionectomy – procedure performed at the base of the 1st metatarsal.